 Ducks make most of power play, edge Golden Knights

-Ryan Getzlaf took a stick to the face in the second period, and the Anaheim Ducks used the ensuing double-minor penalty to score three quick goals on their way to a 4-3 victory Friday over the visiting Vegas Golden Knights.
-Adam Henrique scored on an immediate two-man advantage, while Cam Fowler and Max Comtois added goals on a man-advantage as the Ducks scored three times in a span of 97 seconds.
+Ryan Getzlaf took a stick to the face in the second period Friday, and the ensuing double-minor penalty helped power the Anaheim Ducks to a 4-3 victory over the visiting Vegas Golden Knights.
+Adam Henrique scored on an immediate two-man advantage, Cam Fowler added another power-play goal, and Max Comtois soon found the net as the Ducks scored three times in a span of 97 seconds.

-Devin Shore scored an insurance goal midway through the third period, while goalie John Gibson made 26 saves as the Ducks returned from a rough East Coast road trip, where they went 1-3, to earn the victory in their first home game in almost two weeks.
-Nate Schmidt scored two goals and Malcolm Subban made 14 saves as the Golden Knights lost their second consecutive game and fell for the third time in their last four contests after a three-game winning streak.
+Devin Shore scored an insurance goal midway through the third period, and goalie John Gibson made 26 saves as the Ducks returned from a rough East Coast road trip, where they went 1-3-0, to earn the victory in their first home game in almost two weeks.
+Nate Schmidt scored two goals, and Malcolm Subban made 14 saves as the Golden Knights lost their second consecutive game and fell for the third time in their past four contests (0-2-1) after a three-game winning streak.

 Henrique scored from a sharp angle with the two-man advantage about to expire, his 12th of the season.
 With a one-man advantage on the double minor, Fowler scored from the perimeter on a shot that was deflected as it reached traffic in front of the goal.
 The goal was Fowler's eighth of the season.
 Just 14 seconds after Fowler scored, Comtois made it 3-1 at 10:37 of the second period when he redirected Jacob Larsson's long-range shot past Subban for his fourth of the season.
 Getzlaf returned later in the second period.

 Shore's third-period goal increased the Ducks' lead to 4-1 and was his second of the season.
-Schmidt scored twice in the final 1:52 to close the gap and has four on the season. --Field Level Media
+Schmidt scored twice in the final 1:52 to close the gap.
+He has four on the season.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)